GoInterject/GoInterject.github.io/wAbout/Enterprise-Login-Setup.md

 * [Auth0](https://auth0.com/docs/get-started/authentication-and-authorization-flow){:target="_blank"}{:rel="noopener noreferrer"}

 <blockquote class=highlight_note>
 <b>Note:</b> Users will need Interject version 2.5.0.14 or above to use federated logins.
-Interject can set it up where federated users and users on the existing system exist together, so we can migrate/update users individually if that makes it smoother to upgrade.
+Interject can be set up to accommodate federated and non-federated users existing on the same system, so we can migrate/update users individually if that makes it smoother to upgrade.
 </blockquote>

 The steps for setting up your Interject organization with federated logins include: